vedkumargupta/notes/content/post/kubernetes-basic-commands.md

 3.The uppercase -L stands for label columns.
 It adds new columns to your output.
 Used For Visibility (Show more data)

-Action: It tells Kubernetes to take the values of the labels environment, app, and tier and display them as separate columns in the terminal.
+Action:- It tells Kubernetes to take the values of the labels environment, app, and tier and display them as separate columns in the terminal.

 ved@master:~$ kubectl get pods -L environment,app,tier